-When you are scouring the jobs board looking for the perfect fit, you can see all of the project details, skill set needed, location preferences, client’s budget, etc.
+When you are scouring the jobs board looking for the perfect fit, you can see all of the project details, skill sets needed, location preferences, client’s budget, etc.

-On the Job Board, the client’s budget includes the 15% fee.
-So, you will be paid 15% less than the client’s maximum rate.
+On the Job Board, the client’s budget does not include the 20% fee.

-How to do the math: In order to get the client rate, take your desired rate and divide it by 0.85.
-The incorrect way is to take 15% of the freelancer rate and add it to the client rate.
+However, if you're interested to know the math: In order to get the client rate, take your desired rate and divide it by 0.80.
+The incorrect way is to take 20% of the freelancer rate and add it to the client rate.

 We know that not every rate is going to be your cup of tea.
 Luckily, you can discuss hourly or fixed rates with your clients before being hired by them.